Proverbs 14:35

 The proverb contains a rule.
 Wise conduct will bring promotion, no matter how great the difference between the one promoting and the one promoted.
 There is far less discrimination of sex, race, and age, and far more discrimination of character and conduct, than people want to admit.
 And discrimination of character and conduct is good.

 If a man is gracious with a pure heart, the king will be his friend (Pr 22:11).
 Lords reward those who fulfill their duties; they punish the slothful (Matt 24:45-51).
-Generally, they do not arbitrarily punish the faithful and reward the derelict.
+Generally, men do not arbitrarily punish the faithful and reward the derelict.
 A wise servant can be promoted over a shameful son and participate in the inheritance (Pr 17:2).
 Reverse discrimination!